The Horta Museum, built between 1898 and 1901, was owned and designed by the best-known Art Nouveau architect, Victor Horta.

 Horta is also responsible for designing some of the city’s most beautiful buildings, like the Centre for Fine Arts (Palais des beaux-arts de Bruxelles), the Belgian Comic Strip Center or the Musical Instrument Museums.

 The Horta Museum is a magnificent example of an Art Nouveau building.
 In our opinion, the museum is definitely worthwhile visiting if you are a fan of Victor Horta or of architecture and decoration in general.
-However, since it is located in a residential neighborhood a little far from the city centre, it might be a good idea to visit it only if you are in Brussels for over a weekend.
+However, since it is located in a residential neighbourhood a little far from the city centre, it might be a good idea to visit it only if you are in Brussels for over a weekend.

 Tuesday to Sunday: 2 pm – 5:30 pm